backstage/backstage/.changeset/many-lemons-arrive.md

 '@backstage/core-components': patch
 ---

-Fixed `Select` component default filter state.
+Fixed an issue causing the `Select` component to show empty chips when some of the selected values did not match any item